 What Is Emotional Abuse?

 It’s usually hidden, often occurring behind closed doors.
 It can look like bullying, mocking, insulting, yelling, or threatening another person.
 It can also be seen as neglecting, deceiving, manipulating, or rejecting someone.
 It’s abuse.
 And no matter what form it takes, verbal and emotional abuse can leave wounds that last a lifetime.
 Whether you’ve been hurt by abuse or have yourself hurt others, God can heal and restore you to be the person He created you to be.
-In these Keys for Living, learn how to heal from past pain, establish boundaries in your relationships, and find victory over verbal and emotional abuse.
+In these Women of Faith resources, learn how to heal from past pain, establish boundaries in your relationships, and find victory over verbal and emotional abuse.